russbate42/NeoVimConfig/README.md

 Reformat current line with `gqq`, or the content under visual selection with `gq`.
 This will respect the `textwidth` variable.

 #### Scrolling
+Here are the essential screen scrolling hotkeys in Neovim:
 **Basic Scrolling:**
 - `Ctrl-f` - Scroll forward (down) one full screen
 - `Ctrl-b` - Scroll backward (up) one full screen